 Sweet is the life of the Honey Possum.
-This mouse-sized marsupial lives on a diet of nectar and pollen.
+It's the world’s only truly nectivorous (nectar-eating) marsupial, with a diet of nectar and pollen.
 It can drink 7ml of nectar a day, which would be like a human drinking 50 litres of soft drink!

 Also known by its Aboriginal name Noolbenger (ngool-boon-gor), this creature is tiny.
 It weighs just 7 to 10 grams and has a tail 88mm to 100mm – longer than its head and body combined!

 Like a Pygmy Possum, the Honey Possum’s tail is prehensile – it can grasp branches, enabling the animal to move nimbly through vegetation.
 A dark brown stripe runs across the noolbenger’s back, marking its grey-brown fur coat.

 The species is famous for its long snout – the genus name, rostratus, means ‘beaked’ in Latin.
 But its common name is less informative.

 Honey Possums are only distantly related to possums and they actually don’t eat honey!